jasonkwok475/HololiveRadar/README.md

 # Hololive Radar v3.0.0

-A script made to handle and alert video events saved through pubsubhubbub.
+This is a discord.js bot made to provide an interface to users hoping to receive notifications and access tagged YouTube data.
+The bot is connected to an internal MYSQL database updated by a separate PHP script that handles and saves video events from pubsubhubbub.

 ## Dependencies
 - discord.js v14.11